-Trying to sink the food to the fish so it does not come out for a bite and have to gulp air.
+Trying to sink the food into the fish so it does not come out for a bite and have to gulp air.

-Keep the fish tank clean by washing more frequently.
+Keep the fish tank clean by washing it more frequently.

 The swim bladder keeps the fish thriving even with so much fluid pressure.
 The swim bladder is an important part of the anatomy of fish but many fishes which stay on the ground level of the ocean and do not require a swim bladder.
 The swim bladder disorder can cause the fish a lot of harm so one must be careful and try to protect and prevent it.

 1. Does the Fish Die If the Swim Bladder is Affected?

 Depending on the effect of the disease the damage to the swim bladder can be temporary or permanent.
 Even with an affected swim bladder, the fishes can live a long life with the help of some modifications performed by the fish surgeon.

 2. Is the Swim Bladder Present in All Kinds of Fishes?

 There is an exception to every rule and even in the case of the presence of a swim bladder in the fishes, the cartilaginous fishes do not have a swim bladder.
 Some examples of cartilaginous fishes with no swim bladder are sharks and rays.
 They do not possess a swim bladder because they mostly stay afloat and underwater or under sea level; the shark’s pectoral fins work like the wings of a plane and help them swim.

 3. Did the Swim Bladder Evolve from the Lungs Over a Period of Time?